 California - A Harbinger.
 In 2023, companies like Farmers, Allstate, USAA, and State Farm have limited any new business in California.
-In addition, seven of the 12 top home insurers in the state have paused or placed harsh restrictions on policy holders and raised premiums by nearly 10 times.
-The number of companies exiting California continues to grow, and the State's efforts do not appear to be stemming the tide.
+In 2024, more insurance companies have left the California market.
+As of the early part of 2024, over 7 of the 12 top home insurers in the state have paused or placed harsh restrictions on policy holders and raised premiums by nearly 10 times.
+The number of companies exiting California continues to grow, even more so now with the LA Fire Storms, yet at the same time there are some new entrants into the market.

-Insurance Exit Happing in Oregon.
-According to sources and based on my own investigation here in Oregon, I understand that Austin Mutual, Kemper, Nationwide Private Client, Oregon Mutual have exited new business.
+Insurance Exit Happing in Oregon and Other Western States.
+In Oregon, Colorado, the insurance industry is raising premiums, not renewing policies and exiting certain parts of these states.
+In Oregon, Austin Mutual, Kemper, Nationwide Private Client, Oregon Mutual have exited new business.
 Progressive, apparently, has been exiting from southern Oregon and Eastern Oregon.
-Farmers has pulled back from new business as well in Deschutes County, and for renewals premiums have gone up 40%.
+Farmers has pulled back from new business as well in Deschutes County, Oregon and for renewals premiums have gone up 40%.
 State Farm is not renewing business in parts of the state (Southern Oregon), or raising premiums significantly.
-My investigation is ongoing, I believe this is just the tip of the iceberg.

-Drawing Hard Lines Where They Will Write.
-The insurance brokers I have spoken to have indicated that outside of population centers like Portland, Salem, Eugene, and even in populated areas like Sisters, Bend, Medford, it is far harder to write insurance, particularly as owners are further removed from a manned fire department.
-One broker said to me: "Most of the carriers used to use ISO Protection Class numbers for determining fire danger.
-Now they are drawing hard lines around where they will write."
+Drawing Hard Lines Where Insurance Will Provide Cover.
+In Oregon, outside of population centers like Portland, Salem, Eugene, and even in populated areas like Sisters, Bend, Medford, it is far harder to write insurance, particularly as owners are further removed from a manned fire department.
+Because many of the insurance carriers use ISO Protection Class numbers for determining fire danger, they are drawing hard lines around where they will write based on these numbers.